Edsny1/Massa-Mainnet-Node-Setup/README.md

 *** <PASSWORD> 8.
 Adımda belirlediğimiz şifreyi kullanabiliriz.
 (Replace <PASSWORD> with a password that you will need to keep to restart your client)

-10- Düğüm başlatma ( Start the node );
-İlk Screen’e geri dönüyoruz ( In a first Window )
--	cd massa/massa-node/
--	RUST_BACKTRACE=full cargo run --release -- -p <PASSWORD> |& tee logs.txt
-*** <PASSWORD> kısmına 8.
-Adımda belirlediğimiz şifreyi yazıyoruz.
-(We write the password we determined in step 8.)

-Düğümümüzü başlattık.

-11- Client Başlatma.
+10- Client Başlatma.
 (Start the Client)
 İkinci Screen’e geri dönüyoruz.
 (In a second Window)
 -	cd massa/massa-client/
 -	cargo run --release -- -p <PASSWORD>